 - You have to submit your financial statements when you file your annual return to ACRA.
 The format to file your financial statements should be in XBRL.

 - All Singapore companies, including newly-formed companies, are required to file ECI within 3 months from the financial year.

-- The deadline for filing annual tax returns is 30 November of the Year of Assessment (YA).
+- The deadline for filing annual tax returns is 30 November of the Year of Assessment.

 - ACRA and IRAS take non-compliance seriously.
-If the company files their annual return 3 months after the deadline, the penalty will be S$300.
+If a company files their annual return 3 months after the deadline, the late filing penalty will be S$300.
 If it exceeds more than 3 months after the deadline, the penalty will be S$600.

-- IRAS will issue a Notice of Assessment (NOA) if you do not file your annual tax returns before the deadline.
-And you must pay the estimated tax within 1 month.
+- IRAS will issue a Notice of Assessment if you do not file your annual tax returns before the deadline.
+The estimated tax must be paid within 1 month.

 Need Help To Be a Compliant Company?

 Make the day-to-day running of your company easier with a company secretary and accountants on your side, available to chat with you on the cloud.
-With our certified secretaries with years of experience, you’ll be able to figure out what documents you need and be reminded of when deadlines are.
+With our certified secretaries who have years of experience, you’ll be able to figure out what documents you need and be reminded of deadlines.